 The Company's business, operations and financial condition could also be materially adversely affected by the outbreak of epidemics or pandemics or other health crises.
 For example, in March 2020 the World Health Organization declared COVID-19 to be a pandemic.
 The risks of public health crises such as COVID-19 to the Company's business include, without limitation, the ability to gain access to government officials, the ability of drilling crews to continue drilling, the ability to raise funds, employee and contractor-employee health, workforce productivity, increased insurance premiums, limitations on travel, the availability of industry experts and personnel, disruption of the Company's supply chains and other factors that will depend on future developments which are beyond the Company's control.
-In particular, the continued spread of the coronavirus globally, prolonged restrictive measures put in place in order to control an outbreak of COVID-19 or other adverse public health developments could materially and adversely impact the Company's business and, as a result, the exploration and development of the Iska Iska Project could materially slow down or the Company could be required to suspend its operations for an indeterminate period.
+In particular, the spread of a global pandemic, prolonged restrictive measures put in place in order to control an outbreak or other adverse public health developments could materially and adversely impact the Company's business and, as a result, the exploration and development of the Iska Iska Project could materially slow down or the Company could be required to suspend its operations for an indeterminate period.
 There can be no assurance that the Company's personnel and its contractors' personnel will not ultimately see its workforce productivity reduced or that the Company will not incur increased medical costs or insurance premiums as a result of these health risks.
 Such increased costs could reduce the size or extent of the planned exploration activities.
-In addition, the coronavirus pandemic or the fear thereof could adversely affect global economies and financial markets resulting in volatility or an economic downturn that could have an adverse effect on the demand for minerals at the Iska Iska Project and other properties and, accordingly, the Company's future prospects.
+In addition, a pandemic or the fear thereof could adversely affect global economies and financial markets resulting in volatility or an economic downturn that could have an adverse effect on the demand for minerals at the Iska Iska Project and other properties and, accordingly, the Company's future prospects.
 Epidemics such as COVID-19 could have a material adverse impact on capital markets and the Company's ability to raise sufficient funds to finance the ongoing exploration and development of its mineral properties.
 All of these factors could have a material and adverse effect on the Company's business, financial condition and results of operations.
-The extent to which COVID-19 impacts the Company's business, including its operations and the market for its securities, will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope of the outbreak and the actions taken to contain or treat the outbreak.
 It is not always possible to fully insure against such risks, and the Company may decide not to insure such risks as a result of the high cost of premiums or other reasons.
 Should such liabilities arise, they could delay the exploration and development of the Company's properties, create an obstacle to raising funds for the acquisition of the Iska Iska property in 2024 and thereby make it difficult or even impossible to acquire the Iska Iska Project or reduce or eliminate any future profitability and result in increasing costs and a decline in the value of the Company's Common Shares.
-Even after the COVID-19 pandemic is over, the Company may continue to experience material adverse effects to its business, financial condition and prospects as a result of the continued disruption in the global economy and any resulting recession.
-COVID-19 may also have the effect of heightening other risks and uncertainties disclosed and described in this AIF.
-To date, COVID-19 has not materially impacted the Company's operations, financial condition, cash flows and financial performance.
-In response to the outbreak, the Company has instituted and encouraged its contractors to institute operational and monitoring protocols to ensure the health and safety of its employees and stakeholders, which follow the advice of local governments and health authorities where the Company operates.
-The Company has adopted a work from home policy where possible.
-The Company continues to operate effectively whilst working remotely.
-The Company will continue to monitor developments of the pandemic and continuously assess the pandemic's potential further impact on the Company's operations and business.
+Even though the COVID-19 pandemic is over, the Company may continue to experience material adverse effects to its business, financial condition and prospects as a result of the continued disruption in the global economy and any resulting recession.